LOADING ...

 he had established pretty contacts in music city as well

-He me to come along
+He asked me to along

-And explained the plan
+And then the plan

-He be engineering Milton's sessions
+He would be engineering sessions

-songs called round a ball
+called round like a ball

 on the session to record three of my songs